Approvals and Coverage

 Sarah’s services can either be invested in out of pocket, or covered through a variety of different routes.
 Workplace health benefits and other third party payers are options that may be possible in certain cases.
 Please review these possibilities below for further information.

 - Approved training assistant (all levels) through the Somatic Experiencing® Trauma Institute.

 - Approved personal session provider (all levels) for students completing certificate hours.

-- Approved consultation provider (Beginning and Intermediate levels) for students completing certificate hours
+- Approved consultation provider (Beginning, Intermediate, and Advanced levels) for students completing certificate hours

 Extended Health Benefits / Insurance